-The proposed directive was supported by a joint report of the European Parliament Committees on Legal Affairs and Women Rights and Gender Equality (the draft of which was covered in our October 2013 memo), published on 14 October 2013, which confirmed the need for legislation to help increase numbers of female non-executive directors on listed company boards.
+The proposed directive was supported by a joint report of the European Parliament Committees on Legal Affairs and Women Rights and Gender Equality, published on 14 October 2013, which confirmed the need for legislation to help increase numbers of female non-executive directors on listed company boards.
 The proposed directive was adopted, with amendments, by the European Parliament on 20 November 2013 and is still awaiting approval by the Council.